 It is also important to remember that exercise doesn’t have to be all at once.
-Find small windows of time in your day to make moving a priority!
-This can reduce your risk of chronic diseases and keep your weight in check.
-Moving your body is also good for your mind.
+Find small windows of time in your day to make moving a priority.
+Daily movement is good for the mind and for your wellness!
+Exercise can reduce your risk of chronic diseases and keep your weight in check.
+Knowing your limits is important so you keep your body protected and not overdo it.
+Too much exercise can be harmful!

 Walking at least 30 minutes a day can ease depression and help you both feel more awake and sleep better.
 Most smartphones can help track your steps.
-Still, remember that any movement is better than none – even 10 minutes of brisk activity several times a week has health advantages.
+Challenge yourself to take at least 10,000 steps each day.
+If there are days you are glued to your desk or car, remember that any movement is better than none – even 10 minutes of brisk activity several times a week has health advantages.

 Put Your Body into Motion!